rfcx/arbimon-legacy/TEST_NOTES.md

  - AED page: organize AED jobs in chronological order by date and hour.
 - #886 Unselect selected boxes after making the validation on the Grid View page
   - Grid View page: Automatically deselect ROIs that have been validated.
+- #892 The user is able to search pattern matchings jobs by name and template
+- #892 Fixed the issue related with searching pattern matchings jobs by name and template
+  - Pattern Matchings page: the user sees the search area above the table.
+The user is able serch jobs by PM name or templates.
+The uses sees the searching results or the message: No pattern matchings found.
+There is the pagination component if the count of results is more than 10 items.
+The impotant thing: the total pages are different for each serching result.

 ## v3.0.47